 Sample Article: "Thai Politics as Reality TV" by Duncan McCargo (68.01)

 Trends and Reflections: These two types of pieces are longer than Asia Beyond the Headlines pieces but generally a bit shorter than articles.
 Most of the time the editorial office solicits these pieces, but occasionally an author of an unsolicited submission will be asked to rework their piece to fit into one of these genres.
 Trends pieces sometimes arise from exceptionally well-written Book Review Essays that we ask the author to expand, and sometimes are in response to a current topic in academia that is generating much debate.
 Reflections pieces usually focus on a particular figure or scholar who has made important contributions to Asian Studies.
-Pieces in this genre follow the same formatting as articles with included abstracts and author/date citations.
+Reflections pieces usually focus on a particular figure or scholar who has made important contributions to Asian Studies.
+Trends use author/date, while Reflections use footnotes.

 Trends Sample Article: "Nationalism, Modernity, and the 'Woman Question' in India and China" by Sanjay Seth (72.02)